President of Costa Rica

 The president of the Republic of Costa Rica is the head of state and head of government of Costa Rica.
 The president is currently elected in direct elections for a period of four years, which is not immediately renewable.
 Two vice presidents are elected in the same ticket with the president.
 The president appoints the Council of Ministers.
-Due to the abolition of the military of Costa Rica in 1948, the president is not a commander-in-chief, unlike the norm in most other countries, although the Constitution does describe him as commander-in-chief of the civil defense public forces.
+Due to the abolition of the military of Costa Rica in 1948, the president is not a commander-in-chief, unlike the norm in most other countries, although the Constitution does describe them as commander-in-chief of the civil defense public forces.

 From 1969 to 2005, the president was barred from seeking reelection.
 After the amendment banning reelection was overturned by the Supreme Court in 2005, an incumbent president became eligible to run again after waiting for at least eight years after leaving office.

 Election

 The President of Costa Rica is elected using a modified two-round system in which a candidate must receive at least 40% of the vote to win in the first round; if no candidate wins in the first round, a runoff is held between the two candidates with the largest number of votes.